nasa-nccs-hpda/above-shrubs/README.md

-# ABoVE-Shrubs: modelling vegetation height and plant functional types in northern and western Alaska with commercial VHR imagery
+# `ABoVE-Shrubs`: modelling vegetation height and plant functional types in northern and western Alaska with commercial VHR imagery
 `ABoVE-Shrubs` refers to a project to map and examine change in Arctic shrub structure in western Alaska.

 It is funded by the NASA Terrestrial Ecology Program as part of the [NASA Arctic/Boreal Vulnerability Experiment](https://above.nasa.gov/).
 The portion of the project supported by this repository involves the development of segmentation and regression deep learning models applied to very-high-resolution (VHR) spaceborne imagery.
 These models are run in `singularity`, an open source container platform that ensures the portability and reproducability of our workflow to map Arctic/Boreal land cover and canopy height from VHR imagery.